appscode/blog/content/post/kubestash-v2024.6.4/index.md

       delay: 1m
 ```

-Here's an example of a `RestoreSession` that restores `StatefulSet` manifests and then restores its data:
+Here's an example of a `RestoreSession` that first redeploys the `StatefulSet` from the backed-up manifests and then restores the data into it:

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1